ajdillhoff/CSE6363/assignments/assignment1/README.md

 # CSE 6363: Assignment 1

 This assignment covers Linear Models for regression and classification.
 Linear Regression is a method of predicting real values given some input.
-Logistic Regression and Linear Discriminant Analysis will be used as classifiers.
+Logistic Regression is a method of predicting a label or multiple labels.

 These models have been implemented over and over again and are available in many popular machine learning frameworks.
 It is important to implement the models yourself so that you gain a deeper understanding of them.